 Because we’re back to this area which really cools down at night, we decided to just dine in at Plan B. This modern charming look restaurant with some Australian feel in the interior touch, is your solution if you want to eat but you can’t find another food nearby (this old town area) or you don’t want to eat that chicken and beansprout again.

 Oh!
 Hence the name, Plan B!

 It’s good, we enjoy the atmosphere the most.
 The foods, drinks, and desserts are all good.
-Kinda pricey, though, but well… Looking at the place, mmhh… We spent RM 105 that night, the most expensive food we had during our trip in Ipoh.
+Kinda pricey, though, but well… Looking at the place, mmhh… We spent RM 105 that night, the most expensive food we had during our trip to Ipoh.
 More detail on the coming culinary post.

 Good Bye, Ipoh

-The next morning all we did was to just take photos of our gadgets and stuff, breakfast, and try the famous one brand from Ipoh that go international to more than 13 countries worldwide.
+The next morning all we did was to just take photos of our gadgets and stuff, breakfast, and try the famous one brand from Ipoh that goes international to more than 13 countries worldwide.

 It’s the Old Town White Coffee.
 You must’ve heard or seen this somewhere.
 It’s just, we gotta try eating here.
 Because just as they said,

 Carrying the charm of a traditional ipoh coffee shop, we serve a variety of Malaysian delicacies from white coffee to toasts, rice and noodles.